Selecting a language will automatically trigger the translation of the page content.

 • Where will your products be stored?

-• What will be the development of your business (Internet, national, international, etc.)?
+• What will be the development paths of your business (internet, national, international, etc.)?

-It's about predicting what can hold you back.
+It's about anticipating what might be holding you back.

 You need to identify what can drive up your costs: storage, production, distribution, communication.